 Download this free checklist to simplify the childcare licensing process.

-Starting a daycare business will look different based on your location, but there are some general guidelines to get you started:
+Starting a business will look different based on your location, but there are some general guidelines to get you started:

-- Find your local childcare licensing office.
+- Locate your local childcare licensing office.

 - Do a self-assessment to determine if opening and operating a childcare business is right for you.

-Low child-to-staff ratios and small group sizes ensure that children will receive adequate one-on-one attention to meet their specific needs.
+Low child-to-staff ratios and small group sizes ensure that children receive adequate one-on-one attention to meet their specific needs.
 Responsive caregiving is critical to every child's social and emotional development, physical health, and overall learning.

 The following are general recommendations for appropriate child-to-adult ratios: